UPDATED: Mar 26, 2020

 Most term life insurance policies do not technically expire until the Insured reaches age 95.
 This means you can keep your existing policy in force by continuing to pay the premiums.

 Cons – The cost to keep the policy in force will increase – significantly.
 And it will continue to increase each year as you age.
+Check your policy for a page that shows the estimated annual premiums for the policy term and the years that follow.

 Converting Your Coverage